cacophony-wj/LeS/README.md

 **Screen Archery** by adding _Poser Mods_ is not supported.
 Download the _Cupid_ modlist for this purpose.

 For _Gear_ it's as simple as adding it under _Added Mods_ and above _LEAVE HERE AT THE END_ in the left pane and the very bottom in the right pane.
 If your mod comes with _BodySlides_ (it should say so in the description) you will have to select them from the _Groups..._ menu and run them as per the instructions in the _Bodies_ section.
 If your gear mod does something crazy like add a huge museum of displays or put in chests for you to find you might have some issues.
 Otherwise, just use _AddItemMenu_ (in your inventory by default) to search for the item by name and put it in your inventory. _AddItem_ is the ultimate cheat so don't use it if you want to play the "game" part of the game.
 I leave it in because this list is mostly sexy people and I want players to look good exactly the way they want.
+If the temptation is too great just drop it before you talk to the Mara Statue.

 For _Follower Mods_ add them and enable them under _Added Mods_ and above _LEAVE HERE AT THE END_ in the left pane and just above _DynDOLOD_ in the right pane.
 If they have a lot of custom actions you will have to craft an _NFF Ignore Token_ and equip it on them after you recruit them.
 Be sure _not_ to "Import" *any* followers into the _Framework_ or everything will break.
 Also, do not recruit *any* followers that do not have a default "Follow me" option (or something similar).
 If you are unsure about your follower, read its description page and all compatibility notes for any problems with "Nether Follower Framework."
 If any are mentioned, you will probably need an Ignore Token.
 If your follower mod contains any quests to go along with them they may conflict with stuff or even cause buggy dark faces on main characters.
 No way to know for sure without being a modder.

-Finally, I **_MIGHT_** support the addition of a handful of _Lover's Lab_ mods depending on what they are and how much time I have to troubleshoot. _DO NOT ASK ANYONE ELSE BUT ME **(cacophony#0001)** TO TROUBLESHOOT YOUR LOVER'S LAB MODS._ I will say from the beginning that many of them, such as mods that constantly scan for stuff like periods, pregnancies, breast milk, etc. always cause tons of problems in the end.
-I do not and can not support the addition of these mods.
-If you want them, play with them until they break and start the game over from a pre-configured save in the cell.
-I can almost guarantee that they will break unless you are extremely conservative.
-To solve all these issues would require knowledge that I don't have.
+Finally, I **_MIGHT_** support the addition of a handful of _Lover's Lab_ mods depending on what they are and how much time I have to troubleshoot. _DO NOT ASK ANYONE ELSE BUT ME **(cacophony#0001)** TO TROUBLESHOOT LOVER'S LAB MODS THAT YOU ADD TO MY LIST._

-It might be possible to squeeze in that kind of stuff on a more barebones version of Skyrim.
-If so, I invite you to download a simple "base" list from **#unofficial-modlist-submissions** to ensure you have critical fixes and then build your list up from scratch.
-You can always drop by **#NSFW-mod-discussion** to compare experiences.
+I will say from the beginning that many of the more popular ones, such as mods that constantly scan for stuff like periods, pregnancies, breast milk, etc. often cause problems in the end if not configured extremely carefully and run on a minimal build.
+I lack the capacity and the patience, but I refer you to our Discord's [#nsfw-mod-discussion] channel to request a link to _ForgottenGlory's_ modlist _"Dungeons & Deviousness"_.
+It has all kinds of nifty stuff that is the hallmark of _Lover's Lab,_ like _SexLab Survival_, _Sanguine's Debauchery_, _Estrus Chaurus_, and much more. _ForgottenGlory_ has been around the block himself, he created _"Living Skyrim"_, by far _Wabbajack_'s largest and most popular list.
+By all means, please play that list if you want such mods.

 All that said, if you can't figure out a mod on your own that I did not mention above, I may help you work it in on a case-by-case basis depending on how busy I am.
 It is expected that you have familiarity with Mod Organizer 2, xEdit, FNIS, Nemesis, and basic knowledge of what an override patch is before you try to do anything beyond basic outfit or follower additions.
+If you don't know this stuff don't ask or come prepared for some homework.

 Finally _do not ask about non-Lover's lab mods_ except really simple things like makeup, hair, outfits, or voice tracks.
 I do not have the time to write custom patches for these.
-And just to make it clear, _DO NOT ASK ANYONE ELSE BUT ME **(cacophony#0001)** TO TROUBLESHOOT YOUR LOVER'S LAB MODS._ Rule 11 fully applies to everyone else but me.
+And just to make it clear, _DO NOT ASK ANYONE ELSE BUT ME **(cacophony#0001)** TO TROUBLESHOOT YOUR ADDITIONS._ Rule 11 fully applies to everyone else but me.
+If you don't remember it, go to [#welcome] and read all the rules again for real this time.

 # Removing the Modlist